N-ihad/SwiftYapDatabase/README.md

-# Swift-YapDatabase with SQLCipher support

-[YapDatabase](https://github.com/yapstudios/YapDatabase), converted to a Swift Package.

-See the [accompanying blog](https://www.vanille.de/blog/2020-spmifying-yapdatabase/) post for why and how I did that.

-Discussion happens in the [YapDatabase issue tracker](https://github.com/yapstudios/YapDatabase/issues/497).
+This is just a forked version of https://github.com/mickeyl/SwiftYapDatabase with added SQLCipher encryption on top

+Props to @mickeyl for making YapDatabase available via SPM